TomaszDomagala/Allezon/README.md

      make elk-operator-install
      make elk-install
      ```
-   - port forward and get credentials
+   - port forward and get credentials(you may have to wait a bit as Kibana takes around minute to initiate)
      ```bash
      make elk-credentials elk-port-forward
      ```